Leica X Typ 113 vs Sony A7R III

 |Ricoh GR II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Ricoh GR II|

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Typ 113 does not offer wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Typ 113 and the A7R III are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the A7R III followed on from the Sony A7R II.
+The X Typ 113 is a recent model that features in the current product line-up of Leica.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Typ 113 and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.